Atmospheric effects on satellite-to-ground quantum key distribution using coherent states: Conclusions

 In this work we analysed the key rates obtained using the satellite-to-ground channel for CV-QKD based on Gaussian modulated coherent states.
 Our analysis is based on numerical simulations of beam propagation from a satellite to a ground station through a turbulent atmosphere.
 We validated our simulations using measurements from a laser propagation experiment over a horizontal channel.

 The resulting key rates show that the effects of turbulence in the atmosphere are not an impediment in reaching high key rates for low values of zenith angles.
 The caveat, however, is that advanced satellite technology is required, most notably large detector apertures with integrated adaptive optics, and advanced satellite pointing systems.
-Our results motivate further experiments of satellite-based CV-QKD. \footnote{This paper was submitted to 2020 IEEE GLOBECOMM: Selected Areas in Communications: Satellite and Space Communications on the 6th of April 2020.}
+Our results motivate further experiments of satellite-based CV-QKD.